arrow-left

 • Yarn

-Explore the API
+• Explore the APIarrow-up-right

 Use this page to explore the latest specifications of the API.

-Download API schema
+Download API schemaarrow-up-right

-JSON:API specification
+JSON:API specificationarrow-up-right

 The JSON:API spec is a standard for structuring JSON responses in APIs to optimize data exchange and efficiency.